michaelhlew/michaelhlew/README.md

-### Hi, I’m Michael! 👋
+### Hi, I’m Michael!
+Welcome to my GitHub 👋

-I am a senior at American University where I am majoring in Data Science and International Relations (IR), as well as minor in Chinese.
-I have experience using R, Python, SQL, and HTML.
+I am an independent researcher and spend my free time digging into a wide variety of datasets.
+I graduated from American University where I studied international relations, statistics and data science, and Chinese.
+I am proficient in R, Python, SQL, and HTML.

-In the past, I have leveraged my technical skills and subject-matter knowledge to work on topics like ...
-- Analyzing energy dependency in Europe
+My most recent projects include,
+•	Examining parking ticket enforcement patterns in Washington D.C.
+•	Building a Twitter bot to translate and analyze foreign social media trends.
-- Using data analytics to combat international human trafficking
+•	Using bibliometric data to examine international research collaboration on mRNA vaccines.
-- Investigating intellectual property theft
+•	Analyzing energy trade and dependence in Europe.
-- Evaluating corporate ownership networks and financials
+•	Evaluating corporate ownership networks and financial records.
-- And more!

-For more information about me and contact information see below.

-Thanks for taking the time to check out my work :)